 vibraphone soloist.
 He was also appointed the position of section leader of the

-as percussion coordinator at CSUEB.
-Teng also played as a featured
+CSUEB Wind Orchestra Percussion section.
+Teng was also the percussion coordinator at CSUEB.
+Teng has played as featured

 soloist with the Ohlone Wind Orchestra playing Robert Jager's Concerto

-for Solo Percussionist and Band.
-Teng has also recorded drumset and
+for Solo Percussionist and Band, recorded drumset and

 percussion for multiple film scores including the award winning

 movie, All About Dad.
-Teng recieved the CSUEB Music Scholarship for the remaining of his years at CSU East Bay, 2009 and 2010 and graduated with a Bachelors of Arts in Music Performance in Percussion in Spring 2011.
+He has also been blessed with opportunities to play sideman with some of the most amazing musicians and people.
+Teng recieved the CSUEB Music Scholarship for the remaining of his years at CSU East Bay, 2009 & 2010 and graduated with a Bachelors of Arts in Music Performance in Percussion in Spring 2011.

 Currently, Teng teaches private lessons in Hayward, Fremont, and San Mateo.
 He is also known for his work teaching classes, conducting sectionals and rehearsals and such for middle schools, high schools and the La Honda Music Camp.
 Teng also plays in the Saint Augustine's Church Orchestra, The Poh Teng Group and freelances regularly around the